Jon Stewart, Former ‘Daily Show’ Host, Reportedly Eying ‘DWTS’ Mirrorball Trophy

 Ultimately, Samantha Bee apologized for her choice of words in describing Ivanka Trump.
 In a statement, she said, “I crossed a line, and I deeply regret it.”

 However, Stewart came to the comedian’s defense during his return to stand-up comedy at San Francisco’s Clusterfest comedy festival.
-During his set, Stewart said, “They don’t give a s*** about the word ‘c***.
+During his set, Stewart said, “They don’t give a s*** about the word ‘c***.’
 That is probably — he says that instead of ‘please,’ I’m guessing.”

-If Jon Stewart does make a run at the Mirrorball Trophy on Dancing With The Stars, it’s unlikely he’ll be performing much of his stand-up routine on the show.
-However, there’s no way he won’t be funny in some capacity during the practices and then in talking with the hosts after performances and stuff.
+If Jon Stewart does make a run at the Mirrorball Trophy on Dancing with the Stars, it’s unlikely he’ll be performing much of his stand-up routine on the show.
+However, there’s no way he won’t be funny in some capacity during the practices and then in talking with the hosts after performances.
 Will the audience for DWTS love or hate his style of humor?